 San Francisco wants to ban the developers of the MonkeyParking iPhone application from letting users auction their parking spots.
 The young Italian team headed by Paolo Dobrowolny defiantly continues with the service.
 This looks like another case of authorities battling the sharing economy, like Brussels banning Uber or Berlin frowning on Airbnb.
 There is more to the MonkeyParking case, however: The young technologists are offering a service the city should have implemented itself rather than obstructing.

 If people with a public transport aversion go to hell, it looks like San Francisco.
 The Municipal Transportation Agency proudly reported last week that a pilot project of the federally-funded SF Park system, which raises parking prices at peak times and lowers them when demand declines, reduced parking search time "by five minutes, or 43 percent" in areas where it was tested.
 That means drivers still had to search for almost 7 minutes to find a spot.
-MonkeyParking, which is used in the Italian capital, Rome -- we won't call it a circle of hell, if only because it's home to the Holy See -- offered a solution: Before leaving a parking spot, a user could put it up for auction.
+MonkeyParking, which [IS EMPLOYED?] in the Italian capital, Rome -- we won't call it a circle of hell, if only because it's home to the Holy See -- offered a solution: Before leaving a parking spot, a user could put it up for auction.

 Would people actually pay $5, $10, $20 to save 7 minutes of their time?
 MonkeyParking, which started its pilot phase in San Francisco in March, discovered that yes, they would.
 Though the developers do not yet take a commission on the money changing hands through the app, they have no intention of honoring the city's cease-and-desist letter.
 Dobrowolny says users are selling only information that a desired spot is about to come free -- not the spot itself.
 Under the First Amendment, they have a right to exchange such information, for money or otherwise.